akhanalcs/algorithms/README.md

 ## Dynamic Programming (Page 161)
 Dynamic programming starts by solving subproblems and builds up to solving the big problem.

+- Dynamic programming is useful when you’re trying to optimize something given a constraint.
+- You can use dynamic programming when the problem can be broken into discrete subproblems.
+- Every dynamic-programming solution involves a grid.
+- The values in the cells are usually what you’re trying to optimize.
+- Each cell is a subproblem, so think about how you can divide your problem into subproblems.
+- There’s no single formula for calculating a dynamic-programming solution.

 ### Knapsack problem
 #### Example: Optimizing your travel itinerary
 Suppose you’re going to London for a nice vacation.
 You have two days there and a lot of things you want to do.
 You can’t do everything, so you make a list.